 IR35 Changes - How will it affect you?

-On 6 April 2020, we will see the launch of the new off-payroll IR35 rules which are without doubt the biggest change to IR35 rules since its inception.
+With the delayed launch date of 6 April 2021 (originally due to be 6 April 2020), the new off-payroll IR35 rules which are without doubt the biggest change to IR35 rules since its inception.

 From this date, the client is responsible for the operation of payroll withholding on the fees payable, which will include an unexpected employer's national insurance contributions (NIC) liability (13.8%).
 This applies where contract workers, who would be employees if employed directly, provide their services through an intermediary to clients in the private sector.

 The client must decide before work commences, or for current contractors before 6 April 2021, if a contractor falls inside or outside IR35.
 They must then take relevant steps based on the decision made to ensure they are adopting the correct treatment of tax and NIC.
 For anyone caught inside IR35, the employer must ensure the correct deductions for tax and NICs are made via a payroll scheme and only the net pay is paid to the contractor.